its6ueq/oop/README.md

 ## Tanks

-Each tanks have 3 bullets at the same time, auto reload after 0.3 seconds. \n Ally tanks have 10HP, 1 damage and 2 speed. \n
+Each tanks have 3 bullets at the same time, auto reload after 0.3 seconds.
+Ally tanks have 10HP, 1 damage and 2 speed.
-Enemy tanks have 3HP, 1 damage and 1 speed. \n
+Enemy tanks have 3HP, 1 damage and 1 speed.

 ## Levels

-Levels are plain text files in that are located in **levels** directory. \n Each level is a two dimensional array with 26 rows and 26 columns. \n Each field in the array should be one of following elements: \n
+Levels are plain text files in that are located in **levels** directory.
+Each level is a two dimensional array with 26 rows and 26 columns.
+Each field in the array should be one of following elements:

 ## Objects